" "

-Do I need a phone line for the NBN?
+Do you need a phone line for the NBN?

-Do I need a phone line for the NBN?
+Do I need a phone line for NBN?

-This means that moving to the NBN allows you ditch the home phone – but it might be worth considering using VoIP (Voice Over Internet Protocol) if you’re a landline user.
+If you still want to use a landline even though you don’t need a phone line for NBN, it might be worth considering using VoIP (Voice Over Internet Protocol).
 VoIP converts your landline into using your internet connection, rather than the phone line.
 You just plug your phone connection into your modem, and completely avoid the copper wiring through your home phone line.
 As the aforementioned copper phone lines are being phased out, many internet plans now come with VoIP bundled in, or as an optional monthly add-on.

 Unlimited NBN 100 Plans